progrium/cedarish/README.md

 ## Releases

 Although the latest release is always available on [Docker Hub](https://registry.hub.docker.com/u/progrium/cedarish/), you can access versioned filesystem [releases](https://github.com/progrium/cedarish/releases) directly.
 Both a tar and gzipped tar are available.
 This allows you to ADD the tar directly from custom Dockerfiles, or manually import the gzipped tar for quicker downloads (`docker import <release-url> progrium/cedarish`).

+## Contributing

+As usual, pull requests are welcome.
+You can also propose releases by opening a PR against the release branch from master.
+Please be sure to bump the version and update CHANGELOG.md and include your changelog text in the PR body.

+Discuss cedarish development with us on Freenode in #gliderlabs.